datastreamsio/moby-tracking-sdk/docs/DATA_SPECIFICATION.md

 #### retries

 Defines how often the dispatcher has been attempted to sent the batch to the backend.
 If the `retries` value reaches the maximum retry amount, the dispatcher will stop attempt to send the batch.

+#### sessionId

+Unique identifier to identify events across batches.
+There are 3 modes; anonymous, session identifier, persistent identifier.

+The anonymous mode will result in a `null` value.
+The session identifier is a random `UUID` generated on each SDK initialisation.
+The persistent identifier can be any string value set by the implementing party.

 #### timestamp